aspnetzero/documents/docs/en/Index-Common.md

 ASP.NET Zero uses [Metronic](https://keenthemes.com/metronic/) theme and includes its source code.
 ASP.NET Zero customers can access Metronic's GitHub repository and its source code by filling the form on [https://keenthemes.com/metronic/?page=github](https://keenthemes.com/metronic/?page=github).
 To get your Metronic Purchase Code, please send an email to info@aspnetzero.com

+### Upgrade

+You can upgrade your ASP.NET Zero solution when a new version is available.
+Before starting development, please follow [Version Upgrade](Version-Updating.md) document to set up your branching strategy so that you can get updates of ASP.NET Zero easily.

 ### Change Logs

 See the [change logs](Change-Logs.md) to learn the features released with the previous versions.